iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-cuda.md

     mobilenet_iree_input.mlir -o mobilenet_cuda.vmfb
 ```

-Canonically a cuda target architecture (`iree-cuda-target`) matching the LLVM
+Canonically a CUDA target (`iree-cuda-target`) matching the LLVM NVPTX backend
-NVPTX backend of the form `sm_<arch_number>` is needed to compile towards each
+of the form `sm_<arch_number>` is needed to compile towards each GPU
-GPU architecture.
-If no architecture is specified then we will default to
+architecture.
+If no architecture is specified then we will default to `sm_60`.
-`sm_60`.

 Here is a table of commonly used architectures: